jpatel531/battleships/crc.md

 - coordinates
 - player

 <!-- 4.
 Game

 Responsibilities:

 - When initialized, only has 2 players
+- Each player has a home grid and a tracking grid
-- Allows player to place ships on board.
+- Allows player to place ships on board with input
 - Allows a player to look at tracking grid
 - Allows a player to shoot at opponent's home grid
+- Updates tracking board
+- Player cannot place same ship twice

 - Reports victory
 - Is finished when one player wins.
 - Allows turns.
 If player hits, gets another go.

-Collaborators:

-- ship
+-

-- grid (tracking grid and home grid)
+5. Rules

-- player -->
+- A player cannot look at the other's home grid
+- Player cannot place same ship twice
+- Player cannot place a ship that's out of boundaries
+- Player cannot place a ship next to his other ship
+- Player cannot place a ship on his other ship